 Many modern approaches to mapping leverage inventions in the deep learning community to learn an efficient, implicit approximation of the world in a lower dimensional latent space.
-Transformers are large arrays of multi-head attention layers \cite{Attention} which can be combined to form large language models \cite{BERT}, vision transformers \cite{VisionTransformer}, and more recently, for 3D object detection \cite{DeformableTransformer} and mapping \cite{ImageToMap}.
+Transformers are large arrays of multi-head attention layers \cite{Attention} which can be combined to form large language models \cite{BERT}, vision transformers \cite{VisionTransformer}, {and networks for 3D object detection \cite{DeformableTransformer} and mapping \cite{ImageToMap} among other applications}.
 However, transformers are notoriously difficult to train and suffer un-diagnosable failures when exposed to new data.
 Other modern approaches to semantic mapping apply recurrent neural networks \cite{RecurrentOctoMap, DA-RNN, SemanticMapNet} or spatiotemporal convolution networks \cite{MotionNet, MotionSC} to model spatiotemporal dynamics.
 Spatiotemporal approaches remove the recurrency of other mapping algorithms and instead aggregate past information to operate directly on a finite length temporal dimension of information.
 While operating on a finite length time dimension is efficient for convolutional networks, the assumption discards valuable memory.
 Additionally, learning approaches for mapping require large amounts of supervised data which can be challenging to obtain in real-world dynamic driving environments \cite{SemanticKITTI}.

 Although learning-based approaches have achieved success in minimizing memory and accelerating inference, they still encounter significant challenges.
 By approximating functions implicitly, there is no notion of when a network will fail, as provided by variance, or the ability to diagnose an error.
 Additionally, latent space operations are vulnerable to errors when exposed to new data, motivating research into problems such as the sim-to-real gap.
 On the other side of the spectrum, mathematical hand-crafted approaches provide reliability and trustworthiness at the cost of efficiency.
-Our approach seeks to find a middle ground by operating on explicit probability distributions in an end-to-end differentiable neural network with modern deep learning layers.
-Next, we introduce prior information on efficient probabilistic mapping necessary for our network.
+Our approach seeks to find a middle ground by operating on explicit probability distributions in an end-to-end differentiable neural network with modern deep learning layers. {Next, we discuss literature in off-road perception which necessitates a balance between efficiency and reliability.}